eurocat2k/pcap_c_demo/README.md

 [back to top](#TOP)

-### <a name="B2">B.2 What you will get?</a>
+## updated README.md

 When you run the compiled and linked program, you will get some output - signing that something is happening on the network your machine is connected.
 The code first of all will try to identify the flavour of the packages - let us be specific: frames.
 Dealing with the ethernet frames - depending on what type of DLT exists on the physical layer.
 Most probably it's going to be ETH10BT, which is good for ethernets in real or virtual environments.
 Then the code will deal with upper layers on the ISO/OSI stack - I mean the layers above the datalink layer.
 When I worked with the libpcap at the first time I had to have tool which sniffs for UDP multicast transmits from a network segment which was not in the same subnet as my machine was connected.
 I had a spare network card which was linked directly to the switch' port on the other subnet - nowadays network guys would call that SPAN-ning - using that card and the libpcap I've got some view into the "secret" data transmits between logically linked nodes without "bother" their administrators to hack a spy-node into the system's strict configuration schemas.
 As I said before I was looking for udp multicast data.
 Therefore the next layer - or the next frame I had to deal with was the IP where you get address info (*source and destination*).
-This info was essential to be able to filter out those traffic which was not belonging to the multicast group address I was looking for, but still matched to UDP protocol and address type of multucast.
+This info was essential to be able to filter out those traffic which was not belonging to the multicast group address I was looking for, but still matched to UDP protocol and address type of multicast.
 The data streamed on different ports - having the same multicast address - depending on the role applied by the processing nodes.